SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The broker nodes are scaled by the [maximum number of concurrent client connections](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-client-connections), controlled by the `solace.size` chart parameter.

-The broker Pod CPU and memory resource requirements are assigned according to the tier, and are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Requirements.htm#res-req-container) for the possible `solace.size` parameter values:
+The broker container CPU and memory resource requirements are assigned according to the tier, and are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Requirements.htm#res-req-container) for the possible `solace.size` parameter values:
 * `dev`: no guaranteed performance, minimum requirements: 1 CPU, 3.4 GiB memory
 * `prod100`: up to 100 connections, minimum requirements: 2 CPU, 3.4 GiB memory
 * `prod1k`: up to 1,000 connections, minimum requirements: 2 CPU, 6.4 GiB memory